fregante/webext-base-css/readme.md

 > Extremely minimal "native" stylesheet/setup for Web Extensions’ options pages (also dark mode)

-Together with some stylesheets included by the browsers, extends and improves the the `options_ui.chrome_style` setting, including Firefox.

 It's meant to look as _native_ as possible, _invisible_. `webext-base-css` is what browsers should offer by default.

 Look at the demo [options.html](options.html) for the suggested markup (it's basic and not really enforced.)